Nairobi Half Life: Plot

 A young man, Mwas (Joseph Wairimu) still lives with his parents in their rural home in Kenya.
-He makes a living by selling western action films, he dramatically acts and portrays most of the action figures in his films in order to entice his customers.
-He is an aspiring actor, and when he comes across a group of actors from Nairobi performing in his town, he asks one of them to help him jump start his acting career.
-But, in return, he is asked to give ksh1000 (approximately US$10) in order for him to be cast in one of the plays.
-He can only afford ksh500 and is told to take the other 500 with him to the National Theatre in Nairobi.
-He is very excited, and, after receiving some money from his mother, he embarks on his journey to Nairobi with a brief stop over in his town to bade his friends goodbye.
-He meets his cousin (a gang leader) who gives Mwas an expensive radio system and some money to take to Khanji electronic shop in downtown Nairobi.
+He makes a living by selling Western action films, he dramatically acts and portrays most of the action figures in his films in order to entice his customers.
+He is an aspiring actor, and when he comes across a group of actors from Nairobi performing in his town, he asks one of them to help him jump-start his acting career.
+But, in return, he is asked to give Ksh1000 in order for him to be cast in one of the plays.
+He can only afford Ksh500 and is told to take the other 500 with him to the National Theatre in Nairobi.
+He is very excited, and, after receiving some money from his mother, he embarks on his journey to Nairobi with a brief stopoverin his town to bid his friends goodbye.H e meets his cousin (a gang leader), who gives Mwas an expensive radio system and some money to take to Khanji Electronic Shop in downtown Nairobi.